godotengine/godot-docs/tutorials/performance/gpu_optimization.rst

 In general, you should design your game for the lowest common denominator, then add optional enhancements for more powerful platforms.
-For example, you may want to use the GLES2 backend for both desktop and mobile platforms where you target both.
+For example, you may want to use the Compatibility rendering method for both desktop and mobile platforms where you target both.

 Mobile/tiled renderers
 ======================